tkideneb1999/GameAssetPipelineProgram/readme.md

 ## Blender Addon Installation
 Works for Blender 2.93 to 3.00, 3.1 and above not supported because Python was upgraded from 3.9 to 3.10
 1. Navigate to the BlenderAddon folder of the downloaded files
-2. Open the `__init__.py` file
-3. Change the `pyQt_path` variable to point to the site packages folder of the Main Application
-4. Put the Files from the Blender Addon Folder in a folder called GAPA, then put this in a zip Archive with the same name
+2. Put the Files from the Blender Addon Folder in a folder called GAPA, then put this in a zip Archive with the same name
-5. Install the add-on as you would with any other Blender add-on
+3. Install the add-on as you would with any other Blender add-on

 ## Substance Painter Addon Installation
 Works for Substance Painter 2021